freddie-nelson/haggis-lang/SPEC.md

 - My_Value
 - counter2

-## Primatives
+## Primitives

 ```
 DECLARE foo AS STRING                         # explicit type declaration
-DECLARE bar INITIALLY 10                      # implicit type declaration using inital value
+DECLARE bar INITIALLY 10                      # implicit type declaration using initial value
 DECLARE foobar AS REAL INITIALLY 1.2          # explicit type and initial value
 ```

 ## Arrays

 ```
 DECLARE myArr AS ARRAY OF INTEGER INITIALLY [] * 9                  # declare array of type explicit with length of 9
 DECLARE myArrImplicit INITIALLY [ 1, 2 ]                            # declare array of type implicitly with length of 2
 DECLARE grid AS ARRAY OF ARRAY OF INTEGER INITIALLY [] * 4 * 3      # declare 2D array with length 4 and inner arrays with length 3

 SET myArr[0] TO 10           # sets the first element in the array to 10
 SET grid[0][0] TO 13         # sets the first element's first element to 13
-SET myArr TO [1] * 9       # sets my array to an array of length 9 with each element set to 1
+SET myArr TO [1] * 9         # sets myArr to an array of length 9 with each element set to 1
                              # * can be used in place of repeated concatenation
 ```